We’ve improved our Functional Skills qualifications

 Clarity – we’ve improved our approach to make assessments clearer for learners:

-- our maths assessments now require less reading, and we’ve removed the context from underpinning skills questions
+- Our maths assessments now require less reading, and we’ve removed the context from underpinning skills questions.

 Support – we’ll have a range of new materials and support available:

-- our Provider Development team will offer new sessions and training for delivery staff
+- Our Provider Development team will offer new training and events for delivery staff.
+Find out more at Functional Skills events | NCFE.

-- our External Quality Assurance team is here to support with any queries you may have
+- Our External Quality Assurance team is here to support with any queries you may have.

-- The resources will cover all levels, and each will feature a detailed scheme of work covering all 55 guided learning hours of the curriculum.
+- The resources cover all levels, and each will feature a detailed scheme of work covering all 55 guided learning hours of the curriculum.

 - Comprehensive PowerPoint documents will be available to allow you to run 2-hour sessions with class activities and embedded videos, some with AI-powered presenters.